 Allied Health Major

-The minor in biology gives students a solid foundation in general biology, cell biology, biology of microorganisms, and general chemistry, and the opportunity to explore other biology subfields such as neurobiology, genetics, molecular biology, and more.
+Biology minors develop a solid foundation in general biology, cell biology, biology of microorganisms, and general chemistry, and take the opportunity to explore other biology subfields such as neurobiology, genetics, molecular biology, and more.

 APU’s premedical/predental track prepares students with the science and other prerequisite coursework necessary for success in medical and dental programs.

 Note: This information is current for the 2023-24 academic year; however, all stated academic information is subject to change.
 Please refer to the current Academic Catalog for more information.